bclous/SwiftUIKitUI/README.md

     .addArrangedSubviews([button1, button2, button3])
 ```
 <br />
-If you really want to be fancy, you can use the createChild<T>(ofType: T.Type) method provided by SwiftUIKitUI to create the stack view (or some other container view) directly inline, and (optionally) capture it in a variable.
+If you really want to be fancy, you can use the createChild<T>(ofType: T.Type) method provided by SUIKUI to create the stack view (or some other container view) directly inline, and (optionally) capture it in a variable.
 Combined with using pinSides(...) with non default parameters, we can accomplish this whole layout in five lines!

 ```swift
 let stackView = parentView.createChild(ofType: UIStackView.self)